 But if the scent has already taken root and you don’t have time to shower, simply take a warm washcloth and wash your pubic mound and outer lips.

 “Even just using your finger to swish the warm water around the vulva is adequate,” she says.

-For the record: Loofahs are *not* a good substitute for washcloths.
+Loofahs are not a good substitute for washcloths.
 Loofahs can cause small tears to the delicate genital skin, and expose the area to possible infection.

 2. Stop washing inside your vagina

-To be clear: while you can (and should!) wash the outside of your vagina (aka the vulva), you should not start going in your hole with water, washcloth, or soap.
+To be clear: While you can (and should!) wash the outside of your vagina (aka the vulva), you should not start going in your hole with water, washcloth, or soap.